HarsheenRajpal/personal-site/src/data/about.md

 # Intro

-I am a student who secretly might have  gotten used to ( and now likes quarantine ).
-I do miss going for runs.
+I am a final year student who wants to contribute to projects that create lasting impact.

 # Currently